The First Descendant: Plot

+Development and release

+The First Descendant was developed and published by Nexon.
+It was directed by Ju Minseok and produced by Lee Beomjun.
+The game was designed for export to North America, and the developers implement many elements and features like anti-cheat to compete with other looter shooters.

+The game was launched on 2 July 2024 for PlayStation 4, PlayStation 5, Xbox One, Xbox Series X/S, and Windows.
+Supports for the PlayStation 4 and Xbox One versions were discontinued on 19 June 2025.

 Controversies

 AI ads

-In August, 2025, The First Descendant attracted controversy ahead of its third season for its use of generative AI in its ads on TikTok.
+In August 2025, The First Descendant attracted controversy ahead of its third season for its use of generative AI in its ads on TikTok.
 The ads featured AI generated influencers reacting to footage of the game.
 The ads attracted criticism from TikTok users and fans of the game.
 In addition to influencers completely generated from scratch, the ads also featured generatively edited footage of streamer DanieltheDemon.
 The footage was taken from his most popular video and was edited via generative AI to include him talking about the game.

 Nexon later responded to the controversy, saying that the controversial videos were submitted through TikTok's Creative Challenge program, which allows users to submit their own ads to brands for money.
 Nexon alleged that TikTok's current system had no means of detecting if footage submitted was potentially infringing on copyright.
 However, some publications felt that Nexon was at fault for the ads despite that, as they should have checked the ads that were submitted before using them.